ricoqian/AutoEnroll/README.md

 # AutoEnroll
-Program for automatically enrolling UofT courses
+Program for automatically enrolling UofT courses after waiting list closed

 ## How to use?
 Download Selenium before using AutoEnroll: